dionyziz/marabu-course/docs/protocol.md

 txids.
 That transaction has no inputs.
 It has exactly one output which generates 50 * 10^9 new coins.

 All non-genesis blocks must have a target `T` of `00000002af0000000000000000000000000000000000000000000000000000000`.
+The genesis blockid is `cb7226628bcedbd913bdfa5311fc07d17cde2697dda5d24ea75a2a60646ff317`.
+Check this to ensure your implementation is performing correct JSON canonicalization.

 # Messages